shoeffner/mthesis/src/models_and_methods.md

 and names its abbreviation [@Swennen2006], followed by the "300 Faces In-The-Wild Challenge" index [@Sagonas2016].
 Then the 3D model coordinates are described as used by \Gaze{} and in the original model.
-The eye ball centers are an exception as they are only important for the ray cast and do not have conventional soft tissue landmark abbreviations nor model points in the original model. \label{tab:3dheadmodel}
+The eyeball centers are an exception as they are only important for the ray cast and do not have conventional soft tissue landmark abbreviations nor model points in the original model. \label{tab:3dheadmodel}